Last Updated :

 A great increase in the number and activities of the chartered companies took place during the second half of the 16th century, when the English, French, and Dutch governments were ready to assist trade and encourage overseas exploration.
 Changes also occurred in the organization of chartered companies.

 The regulated company, which had been very convenient for trading with countries where conditions were stable, was not so suitable for ventures to remoter lands, where the risks, commercial and political, were greater.
-To meet the requirements of the new trading conditions, the joint-stock organization, in which the capital was provided by shareholders who then participated in the profits from the joint enterprise, was evolved.
-In some cases, the companies alternated between one form and the other.
-In all charters, provisions were inserted to secure the “good government” of the company.

 In North America, the English chartered companies had colonizing as well as a trading purpose.
 Although the Hudson’s Bay Company was almost wholly devoted to trading, most companies–such as the London Company, the Plymouth Company, and the Massachusetts Bay Company–were directly involved in the settlement of colonists.